flow-io/generator-flow-io/README.md

 #### Package.json

-The generator creates a scaffold `package.json` file, using the module name to get the Github repository urls.
-You will need to manually add `keywords` and any additional `dependencies`.
+The generator creates a scaffold `package.json`, using the module name to get the Github repository urls.
+You need to manually add `keywords` and any additional `dependencies`.

 #### Documentation